Chandra-Bhaskar157/skills-scale-institutional-knowledge-using-copilot-spaces/persona-role-checklist.md

 ## Core Responsibilities

-- [ ] Reviewed and understood the “Role Summary” for this persona in `octoacme-roles-and-personas.md`
+- [ ] Reviewed and understood the “Role Summary” for this persona
 - [ ] Reviewed main responsibilities as outlined in the process docs
 - [ ] Clarified deliverables and expectations for this role in the current project(s)
 - [ ] Identified key success metrics or performance indicators for this role